Sections Of This Article

 HYT watches:

-. . . proudly displays a unique chain transmission design.
-Its unusual case made to resemble a motorcycle engine, is asymmetrical, and also resembles the infinity symbol.
+. . . proudly displays a unique chain transmission design concept.
+Its unusual case made to resemble a motorcycle engine, is asymmetrical, and also somewhat resembles the infinity symbol.

 The Roger Dubuis Excalibur Automatic Skeleton in Carbon RDDBEX: